 After an evening of drinking, you might expect to wake up with some physiological effects.
 Whether you consume beer, wine, vodka, bourbon, or anything else containing ethanol (aka alcohol), you could feel the effects of a hangover.
 Of course, you will only suffer the consequences if you drink too much.

 How much is “too much”?
 Great question!
 Unfortunately, we cannot answer that for you because only you know how much alcohol you can safely consume.
-Your tolerance for alcohol and your ability to metabolize it depends on genetic factors (your gender, weight, BMI, metabolism, etc.) and environmental factors (rate at which you are consuming alcohol, if you have food in your system, if you are drinking water in between alcoholic drinks, etc.).
+Your tolerance for alcohol and your ability to metabolize it depends on genetic factors (your gender, weight, BMI, metabolism, etc.) and environmental factors (the rate at which you are consuming alcohol, if you have food in your system, if you are drinking water in between alcoholic drinks, etc.).

 Alcohol is a diuretic.
 This means it requires lots of water to be digested and excreted.
-To meet this need, water that is normally returned to your blood stream and other internal systems stays in the digestive system and helps to carry the alcohol out of your body when you finally make it to the restroom…generally after waiting in painfully long line if you’re at a bar.
+To meet this need, water that is normally returned to your bloodstream and other internal systems stays in the digestive system and helps to carry the alcohol out of your body when you finally make it to the restroom…generally after waiting in a painfully long line if you’re at a bar.

 Losing excess amounts of water at a rate faster than you are replacing it leads to dehydration.
 This dehydration causes what we refer to as a hangover.
 Headaches.
 Dizziness.
 Nausea.
 Sensitivity to light.
 Grogginess.
 An unwillingness to move.
-A deep regret of every text sent out after last call.
+A deep regret of every text sent out after the last call.

 People want to be able to drink as much as they want without fear of experiencing a hangover the next day.
 This wanting has stirred the creativity of some.
 Those inspired bring their hangover recovery drink ideas to Flavorman throughout the year.